Profiles in Courage: Authorship

 According to Logevall, the book's most significant contribution was not as an in-depth history, nor was it exceptional in its literary style, of which Sorensen was likely the greatest contributor.
 Rather, he argues the book's value lay in its "broad interpretive claims", best told in the two chapters in which Kennedy's contribution was greatest, the first and the last.
 Logevall wrote that for Kennedy, the book's central theme, which he and not Sorenson selected, may have been "We can compromise our political positions, but not ourselves".
 Kennedy further wrote, "We can resolve the clash of interests without conceding our ideals."
-Logevall observed the ability to compromise while staying faithful to ideals was central to Kennedy's political aspirations.
+Logevall stated that the ability to compromise while staying faithful to ideals was central to Kennedy's political aspirations.

 Accuracy

 Author David O. Stewart has questioned the accuracy of the book's chapter on the impeachment of Andrew Johnson.
 Of Johnson's defenders in the Senate, Profiles in Courage stated that "Not a single one of them escaped the terrible torture of vicious criticism engendered by their vote to acquit."
 However, Stewart described the supposed persecution as a "myth" and continued, "None was a victim of postimpeachment retribution.
-Indeed, their careers were not wildly different from those of the sixty-five senators who voted to convict Andrew Johnson."
+Indeed, their careers were not wildly different from those of the thirty-five senators who voted to convict Andrew Johnson."
 However, Ross lost his bid for re-election two years after casting a vote acquitting Johnson.
 There is also evidence that Edmund Ross was bribed to vote for Johnson's acquittal, which is not mentioned in Profiles in Courage.

 Kennedy also praised Lucius Lamar, who, while working in the public eye towards reconciliation, privately was an instigator, according to the claim of author Nicholas Lemann, of growing racial agitation.
 In the profile of Lamar, Kennedy had also included a single paragraph condemning Adelbert Ames, the Maine-born governor of Mississippi from 1873 to 1876, as an opportunistic carpetbagger whose administration was "sustained and nourished by Federal bayonets".
-Ames' daughter, Blanche Ames Ames, was outraged, and regularly wrote to Kennedy for years afterward in protest, demanding a retraction of the "defamatory insinuations" and accused him of pandering to Southern readers.
+Ames's daughter, Blanche Ames Ames, was outraged, and regularly wrote to Kennedy for years afterward in protest, demanding a retraction of the "defamatory insinuations" and accused him of pandering to Southern readers.
 The letter-writing continued even after Kennedy had been elected to the presidency.
-This prompted Kennedy to turn to George Plimpton, Ames' grandson and a classmate of Robert F. Kennedy at Harvard, asking him if he could get his grandmother to cease, claiming her letters were interfering with government business.
-Blanche Ames Ames would eventually publish her own biography of her father in 1964.
+This prompted Kennedy to turn to George Plimpton, Ames's grandson and a classmate of Robert F. Kennedy's at Harvard, asking him if he could get his grandmother to cease, claiming her letters were interfering with government business.
+Blanche Ames Ames eventually would publish her own biography of her father in 1964.